RidwanSharkar/Erebus/README.md

-# 🎮 AVERNUS - Multiplayer PVP Game
+# 🎮 AVERNUS

-A fast-paced, competitive 1v1 multiplayer 3D action game featuring real-time combat, strategic weapon switching, and deep progression systems.
-Built with modern web technologies for smooth, scalable gameplay.
+A competitive 1v1 multiplayer PVP 3D action game featuring fast-paced real-time combat and strategic weapon switching, with dozens of combinations and progression systems within a semi-MOBA format.

 ## 🌟 Key Features